For Loved Ones

 Being a support person is challenging, but if you see your role as adding connection and love to their life, it can be a very rewarding experience when you look back on it from the other side.

-To take the first step towards a better life for both of you, please make the call to one of our admissions team on 1300 573 095.
+To take the first step towards a better life for both of you, please make the call to one of our Intake Team on 1300 293 206.
 They will listen to your loved ones particular situation and ask a range of screening questions, then tailor a program and quote to suit their needs.
 Or if you prefer, fill in your details on our online enquiry form and we will get back to you as soon as possible.
 Please note, we limit guest numbers to a maximum of 18 to best facilitate group therapies and create a close-knit community feel throughout each guests stay.
-There are certain conditions/histories we do not treat and our admissions team will identify these during the screening process.
+There are certain conditions/histories we do not treat and our Intake Team will identify these during the screening process.
 This is to ensure maximum effectiveness of our program and cohesion within the group

 In the interim, we invite you to download our Support Person Guidebook.
 We’ve put together some support tips for those looking for guidance on how to best take care of their loved one experiencing serious mental health or dependency issues.